jordangm94/geo-game/README.md

 1. Using your terminal, cd into the react app directory and npm install.
 Cd into the server directory and do the same thing.

-`NOTE`: You will need two terminal windows open in order to run this app, one for the React APP and one for the server`
+* `NOTE`: You will need two terminal windows open in order to run this app, one for the React APP and one for the server`

-2. From within the React App Directory run `npm start`

-3. From within the server directory run `npm start`

-4. In order for the Application to run you will need to get a Bing Maps API Key.
-Please visit: https://www.bingmapsportal.com/
-After signing in, click on create an account and select my keys.
-From here select create new key and ensure the key type is set to basic.
+3. In order for the Application to run you will need to get a Bing Maps API Key.
+Please visit: https://www.bingmapsportal.com/ After creating an account and signing in, click on my account and select my keys.
+From here select create a new key and ensure the key type is set to basic.
 This will provide you with a free Bing Maps API key valid for 125,000 transactions.

-5. Once you have your key, make a copy of the .env.example file and rename it to .env.
-Plug in your key where required as shown below, do not include the quotation marks/
+4. Once you have your key, make a copy of the .env.example file in the react app directory and rename it to .env.
+Plug in your key where required as shown below, do not include the quotation marks:
 * REACT_APP_API_KEY="Your key goes here"

+5. Now that everything is ready to go, from within the React App Directory in your terminal run `npm start`.

+6. From within the server directory in your terminal run `npm start`.

 6. Visit http://localhost:3000/ in order to see the app and play.
 Goodluck!